First-time buyer mortgages

 - You’ve inherited a home, even if you never lived there and it’s since been sold

-- You’re having a property bought for you by someone who already owns their own home, like a parent or guardian.
+- Someone who already owns their own home, like a parent or guardian, is buying a property for you.

 How much deposit does a first-time buyer need?